-All you need to get started is a bottle of rosé (doesn’t have to be the fancy stuff) and a one pound bag gummy bears.
+All you need to get started is a bottle of rosé (doesn’t have to be the fancy stuff) and pink grapefruit gummy bears.
 I chose grapefruit gummy bears because I figured the flavor combo would be kind of mimosa-esque and also the color is similar to that of rosé.
 I think peach would also be a great choice.

 In a medium size mixing bowl, I combined my one pound of gummy bears with half a bottle of rosé (what’s pictured here isn’t quite half a bottle, but an hour later it was already almost soaked in, so I added more).